bixb922/crank-organ/doc-software/README.md

 When you turn the crank for some seconds and there is no setlist, the microcontroller will shuffle all tunes with 3 stars and start playing.

+Here is more on the crank sensor: [A crank sensor journey](/doc-hardware/crank-sensor.md)

 ## Compressed HTML and JS files, compile .py files
 You can compress the text files in the /software/static folder using gzip on the PC or Mac.
-That saves about 130 kilobytes of flash space.
+That saves about 190 kilobytes of flash space.
+Copy the .gz files to the ```/software/static/``` folder.

 Python files (.py files) can also be compiled with mpy-cross to save space and make startup slightly faster.
-This will save about 280 kilbytes of flash space.
+This will save about 280 kilobytes of flash space.

 In both cases, there is a slight performance advantage.

-If you are interested, plase post an issue in this Github repository and I'll explain
+If you are interested, plase post an issue in this Github repository and I'll explain.

+In any case, I am working on the ROMFS option of MicroPython, which will enable even more savings out of the box.

 ## Automatic shutdown when idle
 After 15 minutes without activity, the microprocessor will shut itself down to save energy.
 You will need to turn it off and then on again.

 This time can be changed using the General Configuration, section "Power Management".
+To disable, set a very high value, like 99999 minutes.

 ## The onboard RGB LED
 ESP32-S3 boards usually have a onboard red/green/blue led.
 This LED flashes or lights up.
 Most are just indications for normal functions: